Louisiana

 Student Funding

+The Louisiana legislature appropriated $46.3 million for 2024–2025.
 The voucher is equal to the lesser of the total state allocation per student in the student’s home school district or the tuition charged by the private school.
+With a $46.3 million appropriation, roughly 6,700 students can participate, or less than 1% of Louisiana’s K–12 student population.
 Schools that accept students using the voucher may not charge those students more than non-voucher students.
-Students requiring special educational services are eligible for additional voucher funds equal to the federal special education funding in their home districts.
+Participating students with disabilities are entitled to the additional funding granted to students with disabilities in the Louisiana funding formula, and those funds are redistributed to the private school providing those students’ special educational services.
+Awards are granted through a lottery system.

 Student Eligibility